ETF issuers with currency-hedged ETFs ride high on strong dollar

-NEW YORK (Reuters) - As the U.S. dollar strengthened throughout 2015, managers of currency-hedging exchange-traded funds had a banner year - they collected one of every four dollars invested in U.S. ETFs and rewarded their investors well.
+NEW YORK, Dec 22 (Reuters) - As the U.S. dollar strengthened throughout 2015, managers of currency-hedging exchange-traded funds had a banner year - they collected one of every four dollars invested in U.S. ETFs and rewarded their investors well.

 Now, they are doubling down with plans for as many as 41 new currency-hedging funds on file with regulators.
 But many of those funds may come to market after the easy money in currency hedging has been made.